 Covered Benefit Description/Remarks Benefit Limitations Family Education and Training Education and training to participants' families/caregivers to enhance their knowledge, skills, and decision-making capacity.
 Family Planning Services Includes all types of contraception, emergency contraception, pregnancy tests, sterilization procedures, STD testing, HIV testing, and related diagnostic procedures.
 Freestanding Birth Center Services These services are now covered by Medicare OR Medicaid fee-for-service.
 PHP and IDT will be responsible for coordinating, arranging, and ensuring receipt of these services by the Participant from the Medicare and Medicaid FFS programs when called for in a Participant's Life Plan.
 EXCLUDED from PHP's covered benefits.
 Health/Wellness Education Includes the provision of, 1) classes, support groups, and workshops, 2) educational materials and resources, and 3) website, email, or mobile application communications, at no cost to the participant.
 This benefit also includes annual preventive care reminders and caregiver resources.
 Hearing Services (Hearing Exams and Hearing Aids) Hearing services and products are covered when medically necessary to alleviate disability caused by the loss or impairment of hearing.
-Three replacement hearing aids (due to damage or loss) allowed over 24-month period.
 Hearing Aids require prior authorization by an audiologist.
-Required from prescriber (Medicaid guidelines) - If hearing aid is over 5 years old, indicate why the request is for repair rather than replacement - If hearing aid is less than 5 years old, indicate why the request is for replacement replacement replacement replacement replacement replacement replacement replacement.
+Required from prescriber (Medicaid guidelines) - If hearing aid is over 5 years old, indicate why the request is for repair rather than replacement - If hearing aid is less than 5 years old, indicate why the request is for replacement rather than repair.

 Covered Benefit Description/Remarks Benefit Limitations HIV Screening For people who ask for an HIV screening test, who are pregnant, or who are at increased risk for HIV infection.
 One screening exam every 12 months or up to three screening exams during a pregnancy.
 Home Health Services Medically necessary intermittent skilled nursing care, home health aide services, and rehabilitation services.
+Note: This benefit is not covered for residents of ICF/IIDs and OPWDD-Supervised IRAs/CRs.
+Participants receiving Day Habilitation or Day Treatment services may not concurrently receive personal care services during the hours when they are receiving these services.
 Home Infusion Bundled Services The Part D covered infusion drug should be billed to Part D for payment and the cost of the administration of the drug and the cost of the supplies needed to administer the drug should be covered by the FIDA-IDD Plan as a medical benefit.
 Home Infusion Supplies and Administration and Medicare Part D Home Infusion Drugs Home infusion involves the intravenous administration of drugs to a participant at home.
 The components needed to perform a home infusion include the drug (e.g., antibiotics, immune globulin), equipment (e.g., a pump or a pole), and supplies (e.g., tubing and catheters).
 Visiting nurses may play a role in home infusion.
 For antibiotics, nurses typically train the patient or caregiver to administer the drug independently and visit periodically to provide catheter care.
 Some drugs require more nursing time.
 Home Visits by Medical Personnel Individually designed services to provide diagnosis, treatment, and wellness monitoring in order to preserve the participant's functional capacity to remain in the community.
 Services are expected to decrease the likelihood of exacerbation of chronic medical conditions and unnecessary and costly emergency room visits, hospitalizations, and nursing facility placement.